-Today the lobby features four content blocks incorporated into a company-branded layout, and Everton described what visitors see.
-“The largest content block is basically a sort of highlight reel, a playlist of videos that are changed as often as needed.
+Today the lobby features four content zones incorporated into a company-branded layout, and Everton described what visitors see.
+“The largest block is basically a sort of highlight reel, a playlist of videos that are changed as often as needed.
 It’s a mixture of video we produce, edited videos from our events, and examples of our work.
 A second block is the latest news about Cramer, another is a welcome area for customers coming to visit us, and the fourth is a rolling loop of world headlines, weather and other utility functions.”

 Everton said their lobby display is a great way to demonstrate what the medium is capable of.
 “We put AxisTV out there in order to open conversations about digital signage with our clients,” said Everton.
 “We know how to implement a message approach in company facilities, and we provide the strategy, design and content.”

 But the company’s use of visual communications isn’t just focused externally.
 Cramer produces more than 200 events a year, serving up to 10,000 attendees, so at any given time teams are busy on a variety of projects.
 Employees are understandably eager to showcase their work to their colleagues.

-So the company runs a second channel player for a display in the cafeteria that features projects that are otherwise hard to catch.
+So the company runs a second media player for a display in the cafeteria that features projects that are otherwise hard to catch.
 “There’s so much great creative work that goes on here on a day-to-day basis,” noted Everton, “The majority of it doesn’t get seen by employees.
 It goes out the door and people move on.
 Since Cramer’s business is built around integrated, multi-disciplined solutions, it’s important for our staff to understand how the pieces work together.”

-The cafeteria display presents a single block of mixed content: video from events they’ve produced, animations, and presentation graphics from PowerPoint.
+The cafeteria display presents a playlist mixed content: video from events they’ve produced, animations, and presentation graphics from PowerPoint.
 “People are anxious to get stuff up there, and it’s done a lot for creating awareness of what’s going on around the building.
 A display where people gather is a better opportunity to experience content that isn’t critical to their day-to-day tasks.”